 Post-1994 housing projects in which title deeds have not yet been issued have recently been highlighted in research conducted by the City and Province.
-A co-ordinated operational process with the Province is being put in place to resolve all historical title deed problems.
+An operational process is being put in place to resolve this problem.

 Programme 3.2(c): Partner with Province in education and school sites